 Buying property in Queensland?
-Five things to know before you sign a contract, by Senior Conveyancing Paralegal, Jessica Kimpton.
+Five things to know before you sign a contract, by Property Law Department Manager and Senior Conveyancing Paralegal, Jessica Kimpton.

 When you are buying property in Queensland (i.e. vacant land, a house or unit), it is not unusual for buyers to sign Contracts prepared by the real estate agent without obtaining their own independent legal advice about the terms and conditions in the Contract they are signing.
 Buyers are often assured by the agent that there is a 5 day cooling off period and that the Contract is also subject to approval of finance and a satisfactory pest and building report (with advice usually given that any of these conditions can be relied upon by the buyers to effectively walk away from the Contract).
 However, as with any Contract that you sign, the devil is in the detail.
 A standard REIQ/Law Society Contract in Queensland is a 16 page document (without annexures and special conditions).
 It never ceases to amaze us as lawyers that cautious and intelligent people sign a Contract to buy a property for in excess of $1 million and do not think to obtain proper legal advice before signing that Contract!